RalphHughesII/azure-network-protocols/README.md

  <h3>Observe SSH Traffic</h3>

   - Go back to Wireshark and filter traffic for ssh
-  - Go back to Windows Powershell and type ssh (vm2 username @ vm2 ip address) and press enter
+  - Go back to Windows Powershell and type ssh (vm2 username @ vm2 ip address)" and press enter
      - Example:  ssh labuser@10.0.0.0.5
    - Type "yes" to "are you sure you want to continue connecting".
    - Enter VM2 Password and notice ssh traffic in Wireshark